 Check out our promotional video that shows what the Women Coaches Symposium is all about.
 Networking.
 Professional Development.
 Community Building.
 FUN!

 We are putting together a great program for the 2019 Women Coaches Symposium around the theme of "self care for coaches."
 Coaches take care of their athletes, but who is taking care of coaches?
 Holistic health and wellbeing of coaches will be addressed in multiple ways with a variety of fantastic speakers!

 Confirmed speaker list below as of 12.17.18 (check back for updates!)

-The Tucker Center for Research on Girls & Women in Sport with tptMN has produced, Game ON: Women Can Coach, a documentary that explores research, dispels false narratives, celebrates female coaching pi
+The Tucker Center for Research on Girls & Women in Sport with tptMN has produced, Game ON: Women Can Coach, a documentary that explores research, dispels false narratives, celebrates female coaching pioneers a

 Mark your calendars for next year's Women Coaches Symposium, which is scheduled for April 19, 2019.
 Check back for updates on sessions and speakers!
 We'll see you in 2019!

 Each year we send out a post WCS survey to get feedback.
 To read this year's report see below.

 Organized by the Tucker Center for Research on Girls & Women in Sport in the School of Kinesiology at the University of Minnesota,